 - Use a cost-plus-a-fixed-fee contract, not a percentage.

-- Get a guaranteed maximum for peace of mind.
+- Try to get a guaranteed maximum for peace of mind.

 - Get a clear list of reimbursable costs, to avoid misunderstandings.